7digital/fastly-deploy/README.md

 ## Linting

-We've added rubocop linting which can be run with `make lint`
+Rubocop linting can be run with `make lint`

-There are currently still a number of unfixed failures.